sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 A moat, even a narrow moat is a necessity.

 * Moats can take various forms :
     * Strong Brand
     * Switching Cost
     * Network Effect
     * Low Cost producer
     * Size Advantage
 * Moats are not permanent.
-Competitors can eventuall figure out their way across.
+Competitors can eventually figure out their way across.
 * Moats in essence are a way for companies to fight mean reversion.
     - Mean reversion does not affect all companies equally.
 * True moats are rare and not so easy to identify all the time.
 So, look for clear signs of moats in a business.